-At the age of 20 I was hired by ACMI-specialist Denimair as a First Officer on the Fokker 50 Turboprop.
-Flying the wonderful Fokker 50 for almost 2,5 years with operations ranging from European contracts, to flying for local African airlines and military operations and adventures in Afghanistan that have left a deep impression on me ever since.
+At the age of 20 I was hired by an ACMI-airline as a First Officer on the Fokker F50 Turboprop.
+Flying the F50 for almost 2,5 years with operations ranging from European airlines, to flying for local African companies and military operations and adventures in Afghanistan that have left a deep impression on me ever since.

-In 2006 I joined Transavia, flying as a First Officer on the Boeing 737.
-In that time I was also working as a ferry- & testpilot for Southern Cross International.
+From 2006 to 2011 I flew the Boeing 737 as a First Officer for a Dutch airline.
+In that time I was also working as a freelance ferry- & testpilot for a Dutch contractor company.

 Flying the Queen of the Skies

-I have been flying the Boeing 747 now for over ten years and have seen a large variety of destinations and landscapes from that flightdeck, leading to the position of captain today.
+I have been flying the Boeing 747 now for over welve years and have seen a large variety of destinations and landscapes from that flightdeck, leading to the position of captain today.